Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Results

 \subsection{Primary Cost Metrics}

-Table~\ref{tab:primary_metrics} summarizes the fundamental cost and performance data per model, sorted by mean bytes processed (most efficient first).

-The results reveal a 3.4x difference in average bytes processed between the most efficient model (Opus 4.5 Thinking at 1,789 MB) and the least efficient (GPT-5.1 at 6,037 MB).
-This translates directly to a 3.4x difference in estimated cloud compute cost per query (\$0.0112 vs. \$0.0377).
+Table~\ref{tab:primary_metrics} summarizes the fundamental cost and performance data per model, sorted by mean bytes processed.
+The results reveal a 3.4$\times$ difference in average bytes processed between the most efficient model Opus 4.5 Thinking at 1,789 MB and the least efficient model GPT-5.1 at 6,037 MB.
+This translates directly to a 3.4$\times$ difference in estimated cloud compute cost per query, \$0.0112 vs. \$0.0377, respectively.

-Notably, the median bytes processed is relatively consistent across models (1,190--1,625 MB), suggesting that the mean differences are driven by a subset of high-cost queries rather than uniformly higher costs.
+Notably, the median bytes processed is relatively consistent across models (1,190-1,625 MB), suggesting that the mean differences are driven by a subset of high-cost queries rather than uniformly higher costs.
 This observation motivates our variance analysis in Section~\ref{sec:variance}.
 Figure~\ref{fig:bytes_by_model} visualizes the mean bytes processed by model, with reasoning models shown in blue and standard models in orange.